 Look for the positives in life and things for which you're grateful.

-At the end of every day, try writing down 3 things that went well or for which you're grateful.
+At the end of every day, try writing down 3 things that went well or that you're grateful for.

-Changing a difficult situation isn't always possible.
-Try to concentrate on the things you do have control over, not on the things you don't have control over.
+Changing a difficult situation is not always possible.
+Try to concentrate on the things you do have control over - not on the things you cannot control.

-For example, the organisation you work for might be making redundancies.
+For example, the organisation you work for might be letting people go.
 But there's nothing you can do about this.
 In a situation like this, you need to focus on the things that you can control, such as looking for a new job.